-File Recovery from VM Backup
+File Recovery from VM Backup with NAKIVO

-When it comes to restoring from VM backups, one of the core functionalities needed is recovering a file or files that may have been accidentally or intentionally deleted, corrupted by a system failure, or a possible ransomware infection.
-When thinking about file recovery from VM backup, we want to be able to quickly and easily recover from the above-mentioned scenarios and have the ability to choose certain restore points in time.
-NAKIVO Backup & Replication provides a powerful platform for recovering files from VM backups quickly and easily and offers you the following benefits:
+When it comes to recovery from backups, one of the core functionalities needed is recovering a file or files that may have been accidentally or intentionally deleted, corrupted by a system failure, or a possible ransomware infection.
+When it comes to file recovery, we want to be able to quickly and easily recover from a backup and have the flexibility to choose the restore points we need.

-- Can perform file recovery over both LAN and WAN;
+- Can perform file recovery over both LAN and WAN

 How to Recover Files from a VM Backup